bKarthi22/Recommendation_System/README.md

 Recommendation Systems Implemented
 Recommendation System 1: Collaborative Model
-Description: Uses TensorFlow and TensorFlow Recommenders to build a Hybrid Model recommendation system.
+Description: This model is a recommendation system for MovieLens dataset using TensorFlow Recommenders (TFRS).

 Dataset: Movielens 100k dataset.

 Features:

-Load the MovieLens dataset using tensorflow_datasets.

-Select relevant features and prepare the vocabulary for user IDs and movie titles.

-Create UserModel and MovieModel classes to generate embeddings.

-Define a HybridModel class that uses these embeddings to compute a retrieval task.

-Train the model on the dataset.
-Evaluate the model by making recommendations for a sample user and displaying the results.
+1. Loads and preprocesses MovieLens 100k dataset for user-movie ratings.

+2. Defines a custom recommendation model using TensorFlow Recommenders (TFRS).

+4. Trains the model with Adagrad optimizer and evaluates using Factorized Top-K metrics.

+5. Implements brute-force search for efficient movie retrieval based on learned embeddings.

+6. Provides personalized movie recommendations for users based on their preferences.

 Recommendation System 2: Matrix Factorization Based Model
-Description: Implements Softmax Deep Neural Network Model using Keras.
+Description:  A recommendation system technique that decomposes user-item interaction data into latent factors to predict missing values, used for collaborative filtering.

 Dataset: Movielens 100k dataset.

 Features:

-Download and unzip the MovieLens dataset.
-Merge and refine the dataset to group ratings by user and movie.
-Encode user IDs and movie titles.

-Use Keras to define a deep neural network model with user and movie embeddings.

-Add dense layers with dropout and activation functions to the model.

-Train the model on the training set and evaluate it on the test set.
-Plot the training and validation loss over epochs.

-Make movie recommendations for a sample user based on the trained model.
+1. Loads MovieLens 100k dataset, extracts user IDs, movie titles, and ratings, preparing them for training a recommender model.

+2. Constructs a Matrix Factorization model using TensorFlow, consisting of user and movie embedding layers optimized with Adagrad for collaborative filtering.

+3. Defines evaluation functions to assess model performance using RMSE, NDCG, and MRR, ensuring accurate recommendation quality measurement.

+4. Trains the model on ratings data to learn embeddings, evaluates its effectiveness in recommending movies based on user preferences.

+5. Generates top-k movie recommendations for users by leveraging learned embeddings and ranking scores, enhancing personalized user experiences in recommendation systems.

 Recommendation System 3: Neural Collaborative Filtering Model
-Description: Implements K-Nearest Neighbors (KNN) Model for recommendations.
+Description: NCF models leverage neural networks to learn user-item interactions for enhanced collaborative filtering, providing personalized recommendations based on user preferences and item characteristics."

-Dataset: Movielens 25m dataset.
+Dataset: Movielens 100k dataset.

 Features:

-Load the MovieLens dataset.
-Create a user-item matrix and remove movies with low ratings frequency.
-Filter active users who have rated more than a threshold number of movies.

-Use the NearestNeighbors class from sklearn to create a KNN model.

-Fit the model on the user-item matrix and make movie recommendations for a sample movie.

-Setup and Usage
-Running the Recommendation Systems:
-Each recommendation system is contained in one colab notebook Movies_Recommendation_System.ipynb.

-Open and execute the notebook to explore each recommendation system.
+1. Loads and preprocesses MovieLens 100k dataset for ratings and movie titles using TensorFlow Datasets.

+2. Defines embeddings and vocabularies for user IDs and movie titles.

+3. Constructs a Neural Collaborative Filtering (NCF) model using TensorFlow Recommenders for personalized movie recommendations.

+4. Trains the model with rating prediction and evaluates using metrics like Root Mean Squared Error, NDCG, and MRR.

+5. Provides top movie recommendations for a given user based on learned embeddings and user-item interactions.

 Datasets:
-The Movielens datasets (ml-100k and ml-25m) are used.
+The Movielens datasets (ml-100k) are used.
 You can download them from the Movielens website.

-Dataset

-Dependencies:
+Dataset Dependencies:
-TensorFlow, TensorFlow Recommenders, TensorFlow Datasets, Scikit-learn, Pandas, NumPy, Keras
+TensorFlow, TensorFlow Recommenders, TensorFlow Datasets, NumPy, Keras

-Author
-@bKarthi22 S